josecoliveira/dynamic-spreadsheet/README.md

 ### Managing top level states

 In this project, I learned about Redux, a state container for JavaScript app.
 When I was implementing the update of the cells content at `DSCell`, and my state storing the spreadsheet was at the top level component `DynamicSpreadsheet`, I realized that to propagate the update through the components.
-Then, I followed the recommmendation of the test and learn Redux.
+Then, I followed the recommmendation of the test and learned Redux.

-The spreadsheet is the only information stored using Redux because is the top level informations that is updated by all components.
+The spreadsheet is the only information stored using Redux, because is the top level information that is updated by all components.
 I used [this tutorial](https://www.valentinog.com/blog/redux/#react-redux-tutorial-getting-to-know-the-redux-store) to implement it.

 ### Immutable states